bentoml/Yatai/docs/admin-guide.md

 * **Yatai-system:**

-    All the services that run the yatai platform are group under `yatai-system` namespace.
-These services include Yatai application and the default PostgreSQL database.
+    All the services that run the Yatai platform are grouped under `yatai-system`` namespace.
+These services include the Yatai application and the default PostgreSQL database.

 * **Yatai-components:**